yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 memory?

-The transform we are going to do involves changing the tree's branching factor, as well as the slight subtlety of pulling the child nodes' bounding volumes into the parent node.
+The transform we are going to do involves changing the tree's branching factor, as well as the subtle move of pulling the child nodes' bounding volumes into the parent node [root-without-bounding-volume].

+[root-without-bounding-volume]: Yes, this leaves the root of the tree without a bounding volume.
+We instead assume the root is always reached and test directly against children.

 ```
 Node_Original :: struct {
-    // Bounding box for both child nodes
+    // Bounding box for this node
     bbox: AABox;

     left_child:  s64;